acmesh-official/acme.sh/deploy/README.md

 ## 1. Deploy the certs to your cpanel host.

+If you want to deploy using cpanel UAPI see 7.

 (cpanel deploy hook is not finished yet, this is just an example.)